bicarbon8/dynamic-data-store/README.md

 }); // record not added due to unique index violation
 ```
 Reading records from the `DynamicDataStore` is done using the `select` function when you want records matching certain constraints:
+> NOTE: records returned by `select` are clones and not the actual data so modifications to any properties will not affect the data records stored in your `DynamicDataStore`
 ```typescript
 const allActiveRecords = store.select({
     active: true